 Apple Land Station (east of London, ON)

-The eastern side of London also has a fun farm.
-It’s the Apple Land Station which is perfect to visit in September during apple harvest.
-You can pick your own selection of apples from the orchards as well as pumpkins.
+The eastern side of London also has a fun place for kids.
+It’s the Apple Land Station.
+This is a perfect place to visit with the whole family during September and October when it’s apple harvesting season.
+You can pick your own fruit from their wide selection of apple varieties.
+Pumpkin pick-up is also available.
 The kids can run off their energy easily here.
 The farm offers train rides, a sand mountain, corn maze, and small farm animals for petting.
+Moreover, the farm also organizes seasonal festivals such as Easter Egg Hunt and Santa festival.

-If you go: The farm is open 7 days a week in September and October.
+If you go: During fall (Labour Day weekend until October 31), the farm is open 7 days a week.
 Weekday admission tickets cost $5.00 with tax included.
 On Tuesdays, it’s only $3 + tax.
 On weekends the entrance fee is $8.50 with tax included.
-Children under 2 are always free to enter.
-They offer special seasonal events such as Easter Egg Hunt and Santa’s Cabin.
+Children under 2 are free to enter.
+Tickets for seasonal events such as Easter Egg Hunt cost $8.
+For the winter Santa festival, the farm is open between mid-November and late December.
+You can purchase tickets ahead of time via their website.

 Address: 329 Richmond Street, Dorchester, Ontario: Phone: 519-268 7794